jazzband/django-tinymce/docs/installation.rst

   will be reduced dramatically if you use this option.

-``TINYMCE_FILEBROWSER`` (default: ``True`` if ``'filebrowser'`` is in ``INSTALLED_APPS``, else ``False``) Whether to use `django-filebrowser`_ as a custom filebrowser for media inclusion.
+``TINYMCE_FILEBROWSER`` (default: ``True`` if ``'filebrowser'`` is in ``INSTALLED_APPS``, else ``False``) Whether to use the filebrowser_ as a custom filebrowser for media inclusion.
   See the `official TinyMCE documentation on custom filebrowsers`_.

 Example::